Strategic Agility: Leading Change in Uncertain Times in K12 Educational Organizations

-This two-day program provides participants with the tools and practices to effectively apply strategic thinking for organizational learning and creating innovative solutions that establish a sustainable advantage for their organizations.
+This program provides participants with the tools and practices to effectively apply strategic thinking for organizational learning and creating innovative solutions that establish a sustainable advantage for their organizations.
 The participants will leave with an enhanced ability and practical tools to apply these practices in their organizations, specifically in the areas of health and safety of employees and students, engagement of families and vulnerable populations during a pandemic, budget uncertainties, and access to remote learning offerings.
 Built around frameworks tested and applied in a range of organizational and institutional settings, the Teachers College Faculty provide an intensive month-long learning experience and coach participants to apply key strategic learning tools and practices through project-based learning.

 SESSION TOPICS will include: